cea-hpc/modules/doc/source/modulefile.rst

  commands to have the effect of causing the module not to be listed as loaded and not affect other modules being loaded concurrently.
 All non-environment commands within the module will be performed up to this point.
-Processing will continue on to the next module on the command line if :mconfig:`error_on_multi_load` configuration option is set to ``continue``.
+Processing will continue on to the next module on the command line unless if :mconfig:`abort_on_error` configuration option is enabled for running module sub-command.
 The :mfcmd:`break` command will only have this effect if not used within a Tcl loop though.

  An example: Suppose that a full selection of *modulefiles* are needed for various different architectures, but some of the *modulefiles* are not